davidstutz/jasmine-travis-example/README.md

         "karma": "*",
         "karma-cli": "*",
         "karma-jasmine": "*",
+        "karma-phantomjs-launcher": "*",
-        "karma-phantomjs-launcher": "*"
+        "karma-chrome-launcher": "*"
       }
     }

 To test whether the setup works, open `cmd`, navigate to the root of the repository and run `npm test`.
 Several browser windows should open depending on the Karma configuration. **Note that the briwsers need to be installed**.

-## Using Travis CI
+## Using Travis CI to run Tests in Google Chrome

 Go to [Travis CI](https://travis-ci.org/) and sign in with the GitHub account.
 Select the repository to test.